Gerardotiscareno/Qlik/README.md

 To install the Application please follow the next steps.

   - Download the QVF file.
-  - Upload the app and publish the app in the same space where your monitor apps are, this app used the same data source that the Monitor apps. (monitoring_apps_REST)
+  - Upload the app and publish the app in the same space where your monitor apps are

 Create a REST connection